apitext/apitext_api/README.md

 4. That's it, the API should now be controlling your TEI-XML folder.
 Use a web browser to navigate to your file folder, you should see a welcome message.

 ## how do I use apitext?
 Right now, apitext supports the following URI endpoints.
-To utilize an endpoint, just place it at the end of the URL path of your TEI folder <code>(example: http://your-site.com/your-tei/api/v1/resources)</code>.
+To utilize an endpoint, just place it at the end of the URL path of your TEI folder.
 <dl>
 <dt><code>api/v1/resources</code></dt>
 <dd>Returns a listing of all available endpoints for the API.</dd>